 Information For Authors

-Colombia Médica is a highly recognized journal that is indexed in Pubmed / Medline, which offers a valuable collection of articles focused on the health area in open access and without fees (APC) for authors (Diamond-OA) funded solely by the Universidad del Valle.
+Colombia Médica is a highly recognized journal that is indexed in PubMed / Medline, which offers a valuable collection of articles focused on the health area in open access and without fees (APC) for authors (Diamond-OA) funded solely by the Universidad del Valle.

-Instruction for authors
+Instructions for authors

-1 Manuscript categories
+1. Manuscript categories

 Submitted manuscripts must fit into one of the following categories: